Compact object mergers: exploring uncertainties from stellar and binary evolution with SEVN: Description of

 If the accretor is a compact object (BH, NS, or WD), the mass accretion rate is limited by the Eddington limit

 where $R_\mathrm{a}$ is the radius of the accretor (in this case, the compact object), and $X=0.760 -3.0\,{} Z$ is the hydrogen mass fraction of the accreted material.
 In this work, we set $\eta_{\rm Edd}=1.0$, enforcing the Eddington limit (see, e.g., \citealt{Briel22} for a study of super-Eddington accretion).
+Following \cite{Spera19}, we assume that pure-He and naked-CO stars do not accrete any mass since the winds of these stars are expected to eject a thin envelope on a very short time scale.

 The accreted mass brings additional angular momentum to the accretor increasing its spin: